smartdevicelink/sdl_core_guides/docs/Migrating to Newer SDL Versions/Migrating SDL Core 6.1 to 7.0/index.md

 Nested Submenus:

-An app can now request to add a submenu to another submenu by specifying a parentID.
+An app can now request to add a submenu to another submenu by specifying a `parentID`.
 This did not require any new parameters on the HMI side.
-HMI's should be updated to process `parentID` in an AddSubMenu request.
-This param was previously only reserved for AddCommands.
+HMIs should be updated to process `parentID` in an `AddSubMenu` request.
+This param was previously only reserved for `AddCommands`.

 ```
 <function name="AddSubMenu" messagetype="request">